NykUser/MyZman/README.md

 The program also includes options for exporting and setting reminders.

-[This link](https://downgit.github.io/#/home?url=https://github.com/NykUser/MyZman/tree/master/MyZmanPortable) can be used to download the portable .exe.
+[This link](https://downgit.github.io/#/home?url=https://github.com/NykUser/MyZman/tree/master/MyZmanPortable) can be used to download a portable .exe.

 The Code is released under the LGPL 2.1 license.